 Write for Choosing Therapy

-Choosing Therapy’s clinical content is written by licensed therapists and medically reviewed prior to publication.
-If you’re a licensed therapist and interested in working with a professional editorial and SEO team to get your insight and expertise in front of a larger audience, please fill out an application below.
+Choosing Therapy’s clinical content is written by licensed therapists or medical professionals, edited by our staff editors, and the medically reviewed prior to publication.
+If you’re a licensed therapist or medical professional and interested in working with professional editorial and SEO teams to get your insight and expertise in front of a larger audience, please fill out an application here.

 - Reach New Clients

 - It’s Free to Contribute

 Have a question?
 Contact Editorial (at) ChoosingTherapy (dot) com